benwmx/free-games-tracker/README.md

 - GitHub: [@benwmx](https://github.com/benwmx)
 - Twitter: [@ben_wmx](https://twitter.com/ben_wmx)
 - LinkedIn: [Rachid Boudaoudi](https://www.linkedin.com/in/rachid-boudaoudi/)
+## Credit

+the design is inspired from a template made by Kenyan designer Nelson Sakwa, you can show your support by following him & checkout his other designs in [Behince](https://www.behance.net/sakwadesignstudio)

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!